-All residents have the right to be treated with dignity, respect and consideration and have the right to exercise their choice and selfdetermination.
-For example, all residents have the right to be addressed how they want to be addressed (e.g. using a resident's preferred pronoun) and the right to be clothed and groomed consistent with their gender identity.
+All residents have the right to be treated with dignity, respect and consideration and have the right to exercise their choice and self-determination.
+For example, all residents have the right to be addressed how they want to be addressed (e.g., using a resident's preferred pronoun) and the right to clothing and grooming consistent with their gender identity.